systbiol/reports/2016_February/constitution.md

-Committee shall secure two candidates or more for each position to be elected by the general membership (President-Elect, Councilors, and if necessary President), and one or more candidates for each position to be elected by the Council (Executive Vice President, Treasurer, Awards Director, |+Communications Director,+| and Program Director).
+Committee shall secure two candidates or more for each position to be elected by the general membership (President-Elect, Councilors, and if necessary President), and one or more candidates for each position to be elected by the Council (Executive Vice President, Treasurer, Awards Director, __Communications Director,__ and Program Director).
 Five members of the Society may nominate a candidate for President-Elect (and if necessary, President) or Councilor (see Bylaw 3).
 Any Councilor may nominate a candidate for Executive Vice President, Treasurer,